amanojas/FirstWebsite/content/courses/example/example1.md

 Back to Elaine.
 Now that we know Elaine must face a trade-off in every decision she makes, the question arises why would she choose one option over another? let us imagine her decision to attend a college.
 The benefits of going to college will include intellectual enrichment and a chance to get a better job after she finishes her degree.
 The cost of going to college is her spending on tuition, books and stationery among other things.
 But that is not the full cost.
 Since she is attending the college, she is giving up her leisure time.
 She could have stayed at home partying instead of attending the classes (not a good idea though).
 In fact, as she is a student at Baruch, we can assume she is smart and a higher ability student who is attending classes instead of earning wages in the market.
 So, these are the costs of attending the college in addition to tengible costs that we mentioned above.
 College athletes who can actually earn millions if they drop out of school and play professional sports are well aware that their opportunity cost of going to college is too high.
 So, the **Opportunity Cost** of an item is what you give up to get that item.
 In other words, it is the cost of the best possible alternative to the choice you make.

-Here is the clip from popular sitcom "Seinfeld" which helps explain this concept, where they are getting late for the movie and the cost of not watching movie is higher than waiting in line.
+[Here](https://www.yadayadayadaecon.com/clip/10/) is a clip from popular sitcom "Seinfeld" which helps explain this concept, where they are getting late for the movie and the cost of not watching movie is higher than waiting in line.
 So, they try slipping some money to get ahead in line.
-[Opportunity Cost](https://www.yadayadayadaecon.com/clip/10/)

 ### Rational People Think at the Margin

 Economists like to think about rational individual.
 It is fundamental to the models that have been developed in the field.
 Often they are criticised for it, but the assumption of a rational individual is not unreasonable as far as buidling models are concerned.
 A rational person would systematically and purposefully make decisions that are in their best interests.
 In our case, what we is assumed that Elaine is attending classes instead of partying or working in the market because she has carefully weighed pros and cons of her decision to go to college.
 Now, there is another branch of [behavioral economics](https://en.wikipedia.org/wiki/Behavioral_economics) which states that people do not function like that.
-If you are interested in diving into this literature, here is the classic work on behavioral economics.
-[Thinking, Fast and Slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) by Daniel Kahneman.
+If you are interested in diving into this literature, [here](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) is the classic work on behavioral economics  by Daniel Kahneman.

 For now, we are going to stay with the assumption of a rational individual.
 A rational individual knows that decisions in life are not black and white but usually involve shades of gray.
 Elaine in our case, while juggling between studying economics or sociology, is not facing the decision which subject to study and which to leave.
 Instead she is deciding whether to spend one more hour to study economics or spend that hour studying sociology.
 Now, of course that depends on how much economics she has already studied.
 Economists use the term **marginal change** to describe this incremental change.
 Margin means "edge", so keep in mind when we talk about thinking at the margin (as the title suggests), we are talking about adjustments around the edges of **what we are already doing**.
 A rational individual often makes a decision by comparing **marginal benefits** and **marginal costs**.